As a fitness enthusiast, I never thought that I would switch over to a plant based diet.

 DHA is one of the long chain Omega 3 fatty acids which is primarily found in fish.
 These Omega 3’s have been shown to be important for brain health and in decreasing oxidative stress.

 Thankfully, ALA another Omega 3 fatty acid can be converted to DHA but in small quantities.
-In order to ensure that you are getting enough DHA in your diet, you can supplement with DHA, or consume enough foods that contain ALA such as chia seeds, flax seeds, or walnuts.
+In order to ensure that you are getting enough DHA in your diet, you can supplement with a plant based source of DHA (like ones made from algae), or consume enough foods that contain ALA such as chia seeds, flax seeds, or walnuts.

 Where Do You Get Protein On A Plant Based Diet?